scussen/synthmixerdemo/README.md

 synthmixerdemo
 ==============

-The SynthMixDemo application is a Core Audio demonstration example to show loading from a sound font, effects unit for pitch adjustment and multi-channel mixer
+The SynthMixDemo application is a Core Audio demonstration example to show loading from a sound font, routing through an effects unit for pitch adjustment and mixing with a multi-channel mixer

 Here is a graphical representation in the AU Graph for the SynthMixDemo: